fsprojects/FAKE/help/index.md

 ### Running targets

-You can execute targets with the "run"-function:
+You can execute targets with the "RunTargetOrDefault"-function (for more details see [Running specific targets](specifictargets.html)):

-	Run "Default"
+	RunTargetOrDefault "Default"

 ### Final targets